Work Order

 - Planning:

 - Scheduled: A status indicator (visualized by a green checkmark next to the resource) shows if the work order is scheduled.
-The checkmark appears as soon as at least one Event (planned work block) exists in the Planning tab.
+The checkmark appears as soon as at least one Event (planned work block) exists in the Planning tab, indicating that the work order has been scheduled.

 - Resource: Shows the primarily assigned resource.